EduNLP/textbook-analysis/README.md

 # Data Format

 First, prepare your data such that each textbook is in a separate text file (simple `.txt`), in the same directory.
-Perform any clean-ups that you think might be necessary (e.g. removing characters that you do not want, or remove lines that are short).
+Perform any clean-ups that you think might be necessary (e.g. removing characters that you do not want, remove short lines, etc.).

 # Counting the mentions of people